Amanda Burden: Personal life

 Burden has been married twice.
-Her first husband was Shirley Carter Burden Jr. (1941–1996), An owner of The Village Voice and New York magazine and later a New York City councilman, he worked as an aide to Sen. Robert Kennedy in the 1960s, sparking his wife's interest in social justice and inspiring her to pursue a teaching career.
-They had two children before divorcing in 1972.
+Her first husband was Shirley Carter Burden Jr. (1941–1996).
+An owner of The Village Voice and New York magazine and later a New York City councilman, he worked as an aide to Sen. Robert Kennedy in the 1960s.
+Through him, Burden became interested in social justice and pursued a teaching career.
+They had two children before divorcing in 1972, including lawyer and author Belle Burden.

 Her second husband was Steven J. Ross (1927–1992), the head of Warner Communications; they married in 1979 and divorced in 1981.

 Burden had a relationship with journalist and talk show host Charlie Rose from 1993 to about 2006.